 Well, we came up with these mermaid sequin embellished jeans.
 My daughter is not the only one that loves them…we just may be working on a pair that fit yours truly next.

 Note to parents: This is a great way to patch jeans when your kids inevitably tear them.
 I’m all about extending the life of my kids’ clothes.
-For kids that want some extra sparkle, these are a fun alternative to the quick patches you can purchase at the store…although JUST a bit more work. 😉
+For kids that want some extra sparkle, these are a fun alternative to the quick patches you can purchase at the store…although transforming torn jeans into sassy embellished jeans IS just a bit more work. 😉

-Here is what we did to make these sparkly jeans.
+Here is what we did, step-by-step, to make sparkly, sequin embellished jeans.

 - A pair of distressed jeans (or a pair of jeans that you can cut holes into)